-The DE filter grid replacement cost highly depends on whether you will be replacing the entire grid assembly or replacing the individual filter grids.
-Replacing the whole filter grid assembly will cost you around $300-$500, depending on the size and quality of the replacement.
+The DE filter grid replacement cost highly depends on whether you will replace the entire grid assembly or the individual filter grids.
+Replacing the whole filter grid assembly will cost around $300-$500, depending on the size and quality of the replacement.
 Just the filter grids will cost about $100-$200.

 How do I know if my DE filter grid is bad and needs to be replaced?

 During every routine cleaning of your DE filter, look at the filter grids.
 If you notice rips or tears in the mesh, you should replace the filter grid before putting the filter back together.
 If you notice that your DE filter is leaking from the grids and DE is making its way into your pool water, you will likely need to replace the filter grids as well.

 Holes in the DE filter grids are common and will appear for several reasons.
 Over time the grids will unravel, creating tiny holes in the fabric.
 And strong chemicals can damage the filter grids and burn holes through the material.
 This is why it is important to inspect the filter grids regularly.